AlirezaTheH/auto-bump-versions/README.md

   `bumpver.toml` file, Defaults to `false` (optional).

 ## Outputs
-- New version to be released.
+- `new-version`: New version to be released.
 If `new-version` input is missing, this output is the guessed version.

 ## Acknowledgements